kiprotichdominic/Running-Pizza/README.md

 - Feel free to contribute to this project.

 ## Behaviour Driven Development

- ### Kipchoge Pizza landing page.
+### Kipchoge Pizza landing page

 - You click the buy button and it takes you to the buying section.
 <img src="images/home.png">

 ## Known Bugs